 - The municipal customer group includes 515 accounts under the authority of the District of Columbia government.
 This includes offices and facilities for various government agencies and activities such as education, regulatory affairs and general government operations.
 This group will comprise of 2.3 percent of the FY 2022 budget, and 2.8 percent of the proposed FY 2024 budget. - The D.C.
-Housing Authority has 1,062 accounts that include public housing at various facilities throughout the District of Columbia.
+Housing Authority has multiple accounts that include public housing at various facilities throughout the District of Columbia.
+They have 1,062 accounts.
 Their annual billings make up only 1.6 percent of the FY 2022 cash receipts and 1.7 percent each of the proposed FY 2023 and FY 2024 cash receipts.

 Wholesale customer revenue - FY 2022 revenues are projected at \$84.7 million, an increase of \$1.7 million or 2.0 percent over FY 2021.
 In FY 2023, the Wholesale revenues are projected to increase by \$1.1 million or 1.2 percent to \$85.7 million.
 In FY 2024, the Wholesale revenues are projected to increase by \$3.4 million or 4.0 percent to \$89.1 million.
 DC Water provides wholesale wastewater treatment services to User Jurisdictions at the Blue Plains Plant.
-The Wholesale customers' share of operating costs at Blue Plains and other multi-jurisdictional use facilities (MJUFs) are recovered in accordance with the Blue Plains Intermunicipal Agreement of 2012, effective April 3, 2013, (which replaces Blue Plains Intermunicipal Agreement of 1985), the Potomac Interceptor Agreements and the Loudoun County Sanitation Authority Agreement (as discussed in more detail in "THE SYSTEM - The Wastewater System"), and are based on actual costs of operating and maintaining the plant and the collection facilities, prorated to each User Jurisdiction based on its respective actual share of wastewater flows.
-The User Jurisdiction's share of capital costs is based on each User Jurisdiction's share of capacity allocations in the Plant.
+The Wholesale customers' share of operating costs at Blue Plains and other multi-jurisdictional use facilities (MJUFs) are recovered in accordance with the Blue Plains Intermunicipal Agreement of 2012, effective April 3, 2013, (which replaces Blue Plains Intermunicipal Agreement of 1985), the Potomac Interceptor Agreements and the Loudoun County Sanitation Authority Agreement (as discussed in more detail in "THE SYSTEM - The Wastewater System"), and are based on actual costs of operating and maintaining the plant and the collection facilities, prorated to each User Jurisdiction's share of capacity allocations in the Plant.
 Both operating and capital payments are made on a quarterly basis.
 Capital-related charges are billed quarterly with payments due on the 15th day of the second month following the end of the quarter.
 The operating and maintenance related charges are billed annually by mid-October and payments are due on November, February, May and August.
 Receipts are projected to be 10.6 percent, 10.7 percent and 10.8 percent of total receipts in FY 2022, FY 2023 and FY 2024 respectively.